mjosaarinen/pqps/README.md

 ### So..
 What kind of gear do I need?

-I use [Ubuntu Linux](https://ubuntu.com/desktop) 18.04 LTS and (free) open source tools in this lab.
+I use [Ubuntu Linux](https://ubuntu.com/desktop) 18.04 LTS and only open source software tools for this lab.

 We paid £53.68 for the X-NUCLEO-LPM01A (PowerShield) board and £10.48 for NUCLEO-F411RE (Target) with a local UK component retailer in September 2019.